Managing Rheumatoid Arthritis

 Whether Rheumatoid Arthritis affects you in a small or big way, it does one thing for certain. it makes one lose self-confidence as you cannot say when or where the pain will start or spread.
 Sometimes it will start as a piercing pain in the knee and after a while, you'll be surprised to find the pain shifted to another joint like the wrist or the shoulder.
 Very funny, you may think, but for the sufferer, it is an agonizing experience.

 Not only the sufferer but the parents, spouse or children of the sufferer are also affected badly by RA.
-The saddest part is that no physician can tell you how long the condition will stay and you can only find temporary relief from painkillers and topical applications.
+The saddest part is that no physician can tell you how long the condition will stay and you can only find temporary relief with the help of painkillers and topical applications.
 But all this said, with a determination to overcome the crippling condition, you can certainly find a way out of it.

 What is Rheumatoid Arthritis?